Precocious puberty: Treatment

+Overall, puberty blockers have demonstrated an excellent safety and efficacy profile in the treatment of precocious puberty.

+Side effects

+The most common side effects reported include nonspecific headaches, hot flashes, and implant-related skin reactions.

+A systematic review of studies investigating the long-term effects of treating precocious puberty with GnRH agonists found that bone mineral density decreases during treatment but normalizes afterward, with no lasting effects on peak bone mass.

 Prognosis

 Early puberty is posited to put girls at higher risk of sexual abuse; however, a causal relationship is, as yet, inconclusive.
 Early puberty also puts girls at a higher risk for teasing or bullying, mental health disorders and short stature as adults.
 Girls as young as 8 are increasingly starting to menstruate, develop breasts and grow pubic and underarm hair; these "biological milestones" typically occurred only at 13 or older in the past.
 African-American girls are especially prone to early puberty.

 Though boys face fewer problems from early puberty than girls do, early puberty is not always positive for boys.
 Early sexual maturation in boys can be accompanied by increased aggressiveness due to the surge of pubertal hormones.
 Because they appear older than their peers, pubescent boys may face increased social pressure to conform to adult norms; society may view them as more emotionally advanced, although their cognitive and social development may lag behind their physical development.
 Studies have shown that early-maturing boys are more likely to be sexually active and are more likely to participate in risky behaviors.